jtaylor22/aircall-sre-tech-test/README.md

 2. Create new Workspace.
 3. Select API-Driven workflow
 4. Name your workspace i.e aircall-sre-tech-test
-5. add your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY as Environment Variables in your workspace.
+5. Add your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY as Environment Variables in your workspace.
-6. Add your organization and workspace to /terraform/main.tf
+6. Add your organization and workspace to [/terraform/main.tf](https://github.com/jtaylor22/aircall-sre-tech-test/blob/main/terraform/main.tf)

 ### Terraform Cloud API Token
 Gitlab Actions requires an API Token to use Terraform Cloud.
-Then can be generated in your Terraform Cloud User Settings.
+This can be generated in your Terraform Cloud User Settings.

 ### Github Secrets
-In order for Claudia and Terraform to securely use the AWS Access Key and API Token, you will need to add them as Gitlab Secrets:
+In order for Claudia and Terraform to securely use the AWS Access Key and Terraform Cloud API Token, you will need to add them as Gitlab Secrets:
 1. Click on settings on this project.
-2. Select secrets
+2. Select secrets.
 3. Add the following secrets with relevant values:
      * AWS_ACCESS_KEY_ID
      * AWS_SECRET_ACCESS_KEY